openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-04.certificate-authorities-and-chains-of-trust.md

 Returning to Chain A, trusting Intermediate A designates it as a "trust anchor."
 Any certificate can be a trust anchor.
 The certificate used as a trust anchor determines which certificates will additionally be trusted.
-A leaf certificate as a trust anchor only tursts that one certificate.
+A leaf certificate as a trust anchor only trusts that one certificate.
 Trusting a CA trusts all certificates that it has signed itself or any of its intermediates.